 - Reactions are graded on a 1+ to 4+ scale, with 2+ usually the minimum amount of agglutination seen in a positive sample.

-- Control latex (coated with antibody form the same animal species from which the specific antibody was made) is tested alongside the latex.
-If the patient specimen or the culture isolate reacts with both the test and control latex, the test is considered non specific and therefore uninterpretable.
+- Control latex (coated with antibodies from the same animal species from which the specific antibody was made) is tested alongside the latex.
+If the patient specimen or the culture isolate reacts with both the test and control latex, the test is considered nonspecific and therefore uninterpretable.

-- Latex tests are very popular in clinical laboratories to detect antigen to Cryptococcus neoformans in CSF or serum and to confirm the presence of beta- hemolytic streptococcus form the culture plates.
-Latex tests are also available to detect Streptococcus agalactiae, Clostridium difficile toxins A and B and rotavirus.
+- Latex tests are very popular in clinical laboratories to detect antigens to Cryptococcus neoformans in CSF or serum and to confirm the presence of beta-hemolytic streptococcus from the culture plates.
+Latex tests are also available to detect Streptococcus agalactiae, Clostridium difficile toxins A and B, and rotavirus.